Skip to Main Content

 Pick One Research Question

 Evaluate the questions you’ve asked and pick one that speaks to you.
-If there are a few questions that interest you, focus and tailor their components into a singular research question which you will be able to address in the space and time allotted for your paper.
+If there are a few questions that interest you, focus and tailor their components into a singular research question which you can address in the space and time allotted for your paper.
 Consider the wording of the question and the scope of the assignment.
 A good research question is clear, focused, and has an appropriate level of complexity.
 Developing a strong question is a process, so you will likely refine your question as you continue to research and to develop your ideas.
-Use the following to evaluate whether or your question will be appropriate and workable for your assignment:
+Use the following guidelines to evaluate whether or your question will be appropriate for your assignment:

 Clarity.
 Is your question clear?
 Do you have a specific aspect of your general topic that you are going to explore further?